Hamidalavi/examid-gaming-journey/README.md

 **Fingertip touch position may change slightly as you pay attention to the game; so I don't recommend to overthink about mechanics and touching directions; just play and have fun with your phone**

 9. I do a lot of strafing while aiming, because it makes me more accurate when shooting
-10. Now I'm **focusing on enemies** instead of center dot, crosshair and environment.
+10. Now I'm **focusing on enemies** instead of center dot, crosshair, environment and movements in any pov (hipfire, ADS, strafe, leaning, mounting a gun, tac stance and etc).
 I can play shooter games even without crosshair; it just indicates the middle of the touch screen, the main thing is focusing on every phone pixel you want to do
 11. Finally, the brain **optimized the fingers' movements** and now my entire focus is on the game
 12. Congratulations, Examid is now going to be a Pro Player at **touch**